Seeneva/seeneva-reader-android/README.md

 **Q**: Why my comic book [speech balloons flow](#speech-balloons-flow) or [OCR](#ocr-and-tts) recognition results so poor?

 **A**: Please try to use high resolution images.
 If it doesn't help then your comic book has unsupported speech balloon's shapes or fonts.
 This usually can be fixed by adding this comic book into ML training process.
 Also manga recognition is worse than comic book right now.

+**Q**: What is the difference between **Import** and **Link** adding options?

+**A**: Current adding process is not very clear and can confuse.
+It should be improved in future versions.

+To clarify the difference:

+- **Import** - a comic book will be copied into app's internal folder.
+If you have a 100MB comic book and import it, you will have two identical files of 100MB each.
+The imported comic book is always available for the app.

+- **Link** - the app will request permanent read link to a comic book using Android's [storage access framework](https://developer.android.com/guide/topics/providers/document-provider).
+The requested comic book will be read from its source folder without any copy.
+This will help to save free space on a device. **But**.
+If you uninstall your file manager app which provided this permanent link, *Seeneva* will lose that link as result.
+Your comic book file won't be corrupted by *Seeneva*.

 **Q**: Where I have to get digital comic books?